Looking to escape day-to-day life with your partner for a few days by exploring one of the most romantic getaways in Texas?

 If you and your partner are looking for a romantic getaway in Texas that combines an exciting, historic city with some time spent relaxing on one of several beaches, Galveston is the place for you!

 While you’re there, be sure to check out the Strand, to tour one of the city’s historic Victorian homes, and to pay a visit to the Historic Pier (and hop on the Ferris Wheel for great views if you’re so inclined)–all of which, along with enjoying the beaches, rank among the most memorable sights in Galveston.

 Check out our guide to the best things to do in Galveston!

 With a state park, plenty of beaches, long, beautiful beaches on the Gulf of Mexico, and great fishing, Mustang Island is a beloved beach destination in Texas.

-If you’re looking for a laid-back weekend at the beach, add Port Aransas to your list of potential romantic getaways in Texas!
+If you’re looking for a laid-back weekend at the beach, add Port Aransas and nearby Mustang Island State Park to your list of potential romantic getaways in Texas!